Platformus/Platformus-Docs/fundamentals/development/data_types.rst

 For example, please take a look at the `singleLinePlainText <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Website.Backend/Areas/Backend/Scripts/MemberEditors/single_line_plain_text_member_editor.js#L6>`_ editor.

 When the object page is going to be displayed in the backend, editors for all the object properties are created.
-Each editor is created using `such JavaScript object <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Website.Backend/Areas/Backend/Scripts/MemberEditors/member_editors.js#L23-L29>`_.
+Each editor is created using `such JavaScript code <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Website.Backend/Areas/Backend/Scripts/MemberEditors/member_editors.js#L23-L29>`_.

 You can easily write your own JavaScript client-side editors and then use them in the standard or custom data types.